 Sierra Nevada Rosy-Finch Project

 Project Background: The most vulnerable wildlife on Earth to climate change includes migratory, mountaintop animals.
 We focus on the Sierra Nevada Rosy-finch (Leucosticte tephrocotis dawsoni) to answer two critical questions: what limits its breeding distribution to extreme elevations, and how does understanding these limits inform its conservation under climate change?
 California’s Sierra Nevada subspecies is the southernmost Rosy-finch breeding population left in North America.
-In summer 2021, our team will survey breeding Sierra Nevada Rosy-finches and their environments throughout the high Sierra, mainly by hiking and backpacking to ~20 different breeding sites over the summer to survey vegetation, insects, birds and habitat variables like snowfields, cliff nesting areas, and talus.
+In summer 2022, our team will survey breeding Sierra Nevada Rosy-finches and their environments throughout the high Sierra, mainly by hiking and backpacking to a number of sites over the summer to survey vegetation, insects, birds and habitat variables like snowfields, cliff nesting areas, and talus.

 Do you recommend the intern(s) volunteer in your lab during Spring quarter?